jfalcou/eve/README.md

 ## Purpose

 EVE is a reimplementation of the old EVE SIMD library by Falcou et al. which for a while was named Boost.SIMD.
-It's a C++17 and forward implementation of a type based wrapper around SIMD extensions sets for most current architectures.
-It aims at showing how C++17/20 can be used to design and implement efficient, low level, high abstraction library suited for high performances.
+It's a C++20 and onward implementation of a type based wrapper around SIMD extensions sets for most current architectures.
+It aims at showing how C++20 can be used to design and implement efficient, low level, high abstraction library suited for high performances.

 It's a research project first and an open source library second.
 We reserve the right to